burgaard/string-algorithms/README.md

 **Note**: While the algorithms are linear-time implementations, they are still outperformed by readily available C/C++ implementations.
-Due to limitations of Node.js, the maximum string size is currently limited too by the maximum heap size which is currently just shy of 2GB.
-The actual longest string that can be handled by the multiple longest common substring algorithm will be sevaral factors shorter than the maximum heap size.
+Due to limitations of Node.js, the maximum string size is currently limited too by the maximum heap size which is currently just shy of 2GB--and the actual longest string that can be handled by the multiple longest common substring algorithm will be sevaral factors shorter than the maximum heap size.